KooperL/marketo-developer.en/help/mobile/mobile.md

 ---
-title: "Mobile"
+title: Mobile
-feature: "Mobile Marketing"
+feature: Mobile Marketing
-description: "Using Marketo Mobile"
+description: Using Marketo Mobile
+exl-id: d5fa5640-01f5-49a1-944a-9f81a1f83617
 ---
 # Mobile

 Marketo Mobile Engagement enables marketers to listen and respond to customers on their mobile devices to easily deliver compelling mobile experiences.